-Adult day care centers can only participate in the CACFP (Program) through a contract directly with TDA (known as an independent center or a sponsoring organization (sponsor)) or under the auspices of a sponsor.
-All organizations that contract with TDA to participate in the Program, whether an independent center or sponsor, are referred to as contracting entities (CEs).
-Adult day care centers that participate under the auspices of a sponsor are referred to as sites.
+Child care centers can participate in the CACFP (Program) through a contract directly with TDA (known as an independent center or a sponsoring organization (sponsor)) or under the auspices of a sponsor.
+All organizations that contract with TDA to participate in the Program, whether an independent center or sponsor, are referred to as contracting entities (CE).
+Child care centers that participate under the auspices of a sponsor are referred to as sites.